nikwithak/advent_of_code/README.md

 For any questions about my solutions, approach, or if you discover an undocumented bug, feel free to
 [open an Issue](https://github.com/nikwithak/advent_of_code_2023/issues/new/choose).

+### Status

+Life got busy during the holidays, and I didn't have time to look at the last several days of challenges.
+This repo is unmaintained.